-4.5.4 List available devices
+4.6.3 List available devices

 In case you have connected multiple IXXAT devices, you have to select them by using their unique hardware id.
-To get a list of all connected IXXAT you can use the function get_ixxat_hwids() as demonstrated below:
+The function detect_available_configs() can be used to generate a list of BusABC constructors (including the channel number and unique hardware ID number for the connected devices).